Packing 101: Tips for Residential Civilian Students

 - Shower bucket/basket/caddy to carry items.

 - Prescription medicines and copies of the prescriptions.

-- Suggested: First-aid kit, including basic basic adhesive bandages, disinfectant, aspirin, etc.
+- Suggested: First Aid Kit, including basic adhesive bandages, disinfectant, aspirin, etc.

 Clothes and Laundry

-- Clothes — your space will be limited, so only bring what you think you will actually wear.
-Our suggestion is usually having enough for two weeks’ worth of clothing!
+- Clothes.
+Your space will be limited, so only bring what you think you will wear.
+Our suggestion is usually having enough for 2 weeks’ worth of clothing!

 - Laundry basket and/or bag, detergents, dryer sheets, stain remover stick or spray